GuilhermeSD/orcamento/README.md

 # comments

-This a project that i used for unit test study in javascript, i'm using in this project AngularJS, Grunt, Jasmine and Karma.
+This a project that i used for unit test study in javascript, this project is code with AngularJS, Grunt, Jasmine and Karma.

 # Orcamento